FieldStudiesCouncil/IMD-Postcode-Checker/README.md

 ## Technical notes

-The tool is just a single PHP file, a stylesheet and a SQLite database containing some stipped back ONSPD and IMD data.
-Specifically, we're using only the following columns:
+The tool is a single PHP file, a stylesheet and an SQLite database containing some stripped-back ONSPD and IMD data.
+Specifically, we're using only the following columns from those data sets:

     onspd.pcds
     imd.lsoa_name_11